 - You can’t appeal every piece of content.
 Only certain things are eligible for review.
 The Oversight Board’s bylaws specify that cases aren’t eligible for review where “the underlying content is unlawful in a jurisdiction with a connection to the content (such as the jurisdiction of the posting party and/or the reporting party)."
 In other words, something isn't eligible for review if Facebook determines that it runs afoul of the law in a country "with a connection" to the post.
 This would apply, for example, to a post from a French user that runs afoul of French hate speech laws.

 The second stream of potential cases for the Oversight Board comes from Facebook itself.
 The Oversight Board’s bylaws allow Facebook to refer cases “significant and difficult” cases directly to the Oversight Board.
 Facebook can opt for two different types of referrals.
 They can make a “regular case submission,” a pathway that gives the Oversight Board 90 days from the date they accept a case to render a public verdict.
+(Notably, the bylaws state that this 90-day maximum timeframe for review can be extended in “exceptional circumstances”).
 Facebook can’t force the Oversight Board to take up these cases, and the review body retains “sole discretion to accept or reject cases that are referred through this process.”
 But some cases just can’t wait.
 The bylaws also carve out the possibility of an “expedited review” referral from Facebook.
 This “expedited” referral is for “exceptional” cases where “content could result in urgent real-world consequences.”
 The Oversight Board can’t pass on these cases and must deliver a verdict within 30 days.